-''' binding:client_binding_list = ["OTS+POA_Coloc","POA_Coloc","OTS+GIOP+IIOP","GIOP+IIOP"]; You would replace it with the following list: binding:client binding list = ["OTS+GIOP+IIOP","GIOP+IIOP"]; '''
+''' binding:client_binding_list = ["OTS+POA_Coloc", "POA_Coloc", "OTS+GIOP+IIOP", "GIOP+IIOP"]; You would replace it with the following list: binding:client_binding_list = ["OTS+GIOP+IIOP", "GIOP+IIOP"]; '''

-Note: If the binding:client\binding\list variable does not appear explicitly in the server's configuration scope, try to find it in the next enclosing scope (or the scope that is nearest to the server's configuration scope) and copy it into the server's scope.
+Note: If the binding:client_binding_list variable does not appear explicitly in the server's configuration scope, try to find it in the next enclosing scope (or the scope that is nearest to the server's configuration scope) and copy it into the server's scope.

-If you do not purge the POA\Coloc entries from the client binding list, clients that attempt to access the server through the router will receive a CORBA::UNKNOWN exception.
+If you do not purge the POA_Coloc entries from the client binding list, clients that attempt to access the server through the router will receive a CORBA::UNKNOWN exception.

-- The plugins:routing:wsdl\url setting specifies the location of the router WSDL contract (see "Converting IDL to WSDL" on page 52).
+- The plugins:routing:wsdl_url setting specifies the location of the router WSDL contract (see "Converting IDL to WSDL" on page 50).
 The URL can be a relative filename (as here) or a general file: URL. - 4.
 In order for Orbix to load the Artix plug-ins, for each plug-in you must specify the root name of the shared library (or DLL on Windows) that contains the plug-in code.
-The requisite plugins:<plugin\name>:shlib\name entries can be copied from the root scope of the Artix configuration file, artix.cfg.

-You can also specify additional configuration settings for the Artix plug-ins at this point (see the Artix Configuration Reference for more - 5.
+The requisite plugins:cplugin_name:shlib_name entries can be copied from the root scope of the Artix configuration file, artix.cfg. - You can also specify additional configuration settings for the Artix plug-ins at this point (see the Artix Configuration Reference for more details). - 5.
 In certain circumstances, Orbix creates an internal ORB instance (for example, during initialization).
-To prevent the settings from the current scope being used by the internal ORBs-specifically, to prevent the internal ORB from loading Artix plug-ins-you should set the share variables with internal orb configuration variable to false.
+To prevent the settings from the current scope being used by the internal ORBs-specifically, to prevent the internal ORB from loading Artix plug-ins-you should set the share_variables_with_internal_orb configuration variable to false.